kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Reflection Performance Should Be Measured, Not Feared
+## Reflection Performance Should Be Measured, Not Feared { #reflection-performance-measured }

 A small reflective library may be completely irrelevant to service performance.